Kingxukai/linux/Documentation/userspace-api/media/v4l/pixfmt-packed-hsv.rst

     \endgroup

-Bit 7 is the most significant bit.
+Bit 7 is the woke most significant bit.